 Children are not allowed to share food for health code reasons.
-They also are not permitted to share money for seconds.
-This eliminates a lot of hard feelings between children.
 We continue to strive to help our children be responsible, considerate, and independent.
 We appreciate your help in this effort.

 Students bringing their lunch may purchase milk in the cafeteria line at an additional fee.
 Students who qualify for free or reduced lunch must pay for milk if they choose to bring their lunch.
 Milk cost will be determined.
 Only milk products, fruit juices, or water are to be consumed at lunch.
 No carbonated beverages are permitted at school.
 We strongly encourage nutritional lunches for our students.